khalidbiyabi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that adds execute permission to the owner of the file hello : command is chmod u+x file_name

-Script that adds execute permission to owner, group owner and read permission to other users to hello : command is chmod ug+x,o+r file_name
+Script that adds execute permission to o, g and read permission to other users to hello : command is chmod ug+x,o+r file_name

 Script that adds execution permission to owner, group owner and other users to hello : command is chmod ugo+x file_name